The Beginner’s Guide to AI Content Writing That Actually Ranks

 AI can seriously speed up research, outlining, drafting, editing, summarizing, repurposing, and headline generation.
 The mistake is letting AI replace your judgment.

 After drafting, ask AI to spot unsupported claims, vague sections, missing examples, and opportunities to add first-hand insight.
-Use Grammarly or Notion AI for editing, but don’t let them flatten your voice.
+Use Grammarly or Hemingway for editing, but don’t let them flatten your voice.

 A publishable AI-assisted article contains human decisions: what to include, what to leave out, what examples actually matter, which sources are credible, what’s changed, and what conclusion helps the reader.

-Here are five prompts I’ve seen work across different content contexts.
+Here are five prompts that work across different content contexts.
 Adapt them to your situation.

 The general-purpose expert prompt: